An Introduction to Kolb's Learning Styles

 - See also Gardner's Multiple Intelligences and VAK learnings styles models, which assist in understanding and using Kolb's learning styles concepts.

 In addition to personal business interests (Kolb is founder and chairman of Experience Based Learning Systems), David Kolb is still (at the time of writing, 2005) Professor of Organisational Development at Case Western Reserve University, Cleveland, Ohio, where he teaches and researches in the fields of learning and development, adult development, experiential learning, learning style, and notably 'learning-focused institutional development in higher education'.

 A note about Learning Styles in young people's education:

-- Moreover Learning Styles objectors and opponents assert that heavy relience upon Learning Styles theory in developing and conducting young people's education, is of questionable benefit, and may in some cases be counter-productive.
+- Moreover, Learning Styles objectors and opponents assert that heavy reliance upon Learning Styles theory in developing and conducting young people's education is of questionable benefit, and may in some cases be counter-productive.

 Despite this, (and this is my personal view, not the view of the 'anti-Learning Styles lobby'), many teachers and educators continue to find value and benefit by using Learning Styles theory in one way or another, and as often applies in such situations, there is likely to be usage which is appropriate and other usage which is not.

 - Accordingly - especially if you are working with young people - use systems and methods with care.
 It is wrong to apply any methodology blindly and unquestioningly, and wrong not to review and assess the effectiveness of methods used.

 That said, Learning Styles theories such as Kolb's model and VAK are included on this website for very broad purposes; these materials form a part of a much bigger range of concepts and other content concerning personality, self-awareness, self-development, and the development of mutual understanding and teams, etc., especially for the use in adult careers, work, business, management, human resources, and commercial training.
 See further notes about Learning Styles detractors and considerations below.